Bayesian Group Regularization in Generalized Linear Models with a Continuous Spike-and-Slab Prior: Simulation studies for negative binomial regression with a log link

-Since the mean and variance are equal for the Poisson distribution, Poisson regression may be inappropriate for modeling count data with many zeros.
-In this case, it may be more appropriate to use negative binomial regression; that is, we assume that $y_i \sim \textrm{NegativeBinomial}(\alpha, \mu_i)$, where the probability density function (pdf) for each $y_i$, $i=1, \ldots, n$, is
+Since the mean and variance are equal for the Poisson distribution, Poisson regression may be inappropriate for modeling count data that exhibit overdispersion.
+In this case, it may be more appropriate to use negative binomial regression.
+That is, we assume that $y_i \sim NB(\alpha, \mu_i), i = 1, \ldots, n$, where $\alpha > 0$ is a size parameter, and the probability density function (pdf) for each $y_i$ is